 Saltworks has shipped two SaltMaker MVR crystallizers and a SaltMaker ChilledCrys to the electric vehicle (EV) battery industry.
 These full-scale systems will play an essential role in the production of lithium and nickel—two critical elements in EV batteries.

 Mechanical vapour recompression (MVR) and multi-stage flash (MSF) evaporative crystallizers

 Achieve true zero liquid discharge (ZLD) with forced circulation evaporative crystallizer options.
 SaltMaker MVR requires only electrical power to operate, while SaltMaker MSF operates from thermal energy, including waste heat sources as low as 80°C.

 You may already be recycling wastewater with membrane systems or producing a brine that needs crystallizing; a SaltMaker evaporator helps you to take the next step in wastewater management.
 In concentrating complex brines or achieving ZLD, many factors need to be considered but uptime and reliability most of all.

 Saltworks delivers forced circulation evaporators that do not require expensive chemical pre-treatment and clean themselves while they operate.
 They achieve this by having evaporation occur in a flash vessel instead of on heat transfer surfaces and employing high shear brine flow through forced circulation heat exchangers and built-in self-cleaning controls.
-Our technical experts use the correct materials to ensure against corrosions and build a long-lasting plant.
-We offer a standard 50–200 tonnes per day evaporation rate or custom sizes on request.
+Our technical experts use the right materials to ensure against corrosion and build a long-lasting plant.

 Limit Install Costs and Timelines